-3. Acknowledgment of Arts Endowment Support and Disclaimer
+3. Acknowledgment of NEA Support and Disclaimer

-Acknowledgment of the National Endowment for the Arts must be prominently displayed in all materials and announcements related to Partnership Agreement activities for the duration of the period of performance for this award.
+Acknowledgment of the NEA must be prominently displayed in all materials and announcements related to Partnership Agreement activities for the duration of the period of performance for this award.

-- 3.1 For print materials, a phrase acknowledging support from the National Endowment for the Arts is a basic requirement. - In addition, we encourage you to use the NEA's current logo whenever possible. - 3.2 For radio or television broadcast, we require the following voice-over language: "This project is supported in part by an award from the National Endowment for the Arts.
-On the web at arts dot gov." For television broadcast, display of the Arts Endowment logo and web address is required. - 3.3 We reserve the right to change the language of the required acknowledgement of Arts Endowment support, as well as the right to disallow the use of our logo and acknowledgement of our support. - 3.4 For more guidance in planning your media campaign, please consult our "Working with the Media Toolkit" on our Web site. - 3.5 For additional information about acknowledgement requirements for Partnership Agreement activities, including subawards made with Federal or matching funds, see item 23.14.
+- 3.1 For print materials, a phrase acknowledging support from the National Endowment for the Arts is a basic requirement. - In addition, we encourage you to use the NEA current logo whenever possible. - 3.2 For radio or television broadcast, we require the following voice-over language: "This project is supported in part by an award from the NEA.
+On the web at arts dot gov." For television broadcast, display of the NEA's logo and web address is required. - 3.3 We reserve the right to change the language of the required acknowledgement of NEA support, as well as the right to disallow the use of our logo and acknowledgement of our support. - 3.4 For more guidance in planning your media campaign, please consult our "Working with the Media Toolkit" on our Web site. - 3.5 For additional information about acknowledgement requirements for Partnership Agreement activities, including subawards made with Federal or matching funds, see item 23.14 and "Requirements for Acknowledgement of NEA Support: Partnership Awards" at www.arts.gov/manage-your-award/awards-after-oct1-2017-to-saa-rao.